What is Depo Provera?

-If you get pregnant while using Depo Provera, and decide to continue with your pregnancy, the chance of having an abnormal baby is not increased.
+If you get pregnant while using Depo Provera, and decide to continue with your pregnancy, there is no additional risk of damage to the baby.

 Who can use it?

-Almost all women can use Depo Provera, even women who cannot use the combined contraceptive pill.
+Most people can use Depo Provera, even those who cannot use the combined contraceptive pill.

 Who should not use it?

-- Women who are planning a pregnancy in the next few months may prefer to use a different type of contraceptive.
+- If you are planning a pregnancy in the next few months you may prefer to use a different type of contraceptive.

 What are the advantages?

 - No one else needs to know you are using it.

 - Reduces the risk of endometrial cancer (cancer of the lining of the uterus) by 80%.

 - Helps if you have heavy or painful periods.